 - Click Deploy and authorize the script when prompted.

 - Copy the deployment URL.
-It will look like
+It’ll look like

 https://script.google.com/macros/s/.../exec.